19 Best Colorants For Epoxy Resin

 Transparent dyes or alcohol inks work well when you want to maintain a see-through effect.
 Using pigments and powders are great for adding opacity and vibrant color.

-Understanding this balance is important for achieving your desired result.
+Understanding this balance is important for getting your desired result.
+Resin coloring pigments that are really concentrated will give you color without using too much.

 Some colorants can be tricky to mix, which can lead to uneven color distribution in your resin.
 To avoid this, consider colorants that mix easily and evenly.

-Ensure that the colorants you choose are specifically formulated for use with resin.
+Make sure that the colorants you choose are specifically formulated for use with resin if you are selling your things.

 Using inappropriate colorants can lead to curing issues, color bleeding, or other unwanted effects.
 Always check product labels or manufacturer recommendations to verify compatibility.